lukeed/taskr/docs/README.md

   }
   ```

 ## _Flyfiles_

 Similar to other build systems, _Fly_ reads a Flyfile to load and run tasks.
 A _Flypath_ is also a valid file name.

 Flyfiles written in ES5, ES6 and ES7 are supported out of the box.
-Flyfiles written in other JavaScript variants require you to download the corresponding module that can transpile them.
+Flyfiles written in other JavaScript variants require downloading the corresponding module to transpile them.

 > For example `coffee-script` for CoffeeScript.